 Saurabh Sihag

-I am a postdoctoral researcher working with Dr. Alejandro Ribeiro at the University of Pennsylvania.
+I am an Assistant Professor in the Electrical and Computer Engineering department at State University of New York at Albany.
+Previously, I was a postdoctoral researcher working with Dr. Alejandro Ribeiro at the University of Pennsylvania.
 Broadly, I study statistical inference and machine learning approaches over graph models, both from theoretic and algorithmic perspectives with applications in network neuroscience.
-Previously, I received the PhD degree in Electrical Engineering at Rensselaer Polytechnic Institute in Dec., 2020, where I was advised by Dr. Ali Tajer.
+I had received the PhD degree in Electrical Engineering at Rensselaer Polytechnic Institute in Dec., 2020, where I was advised by Dr. Ali Tajer.
 My PhD thesis on Statistical Learning and Inference over Networks can be accessed here.

-My research is interdisciplinary and spans the domains of signal processing, machine learning, neuroscience, and information theory.
+My research is focused on developing novel principles of machine learning and statistical inference using concepts from signal processing, learning theory, information theory, and graph theory.
 I have worked on a variety of research problems that include statistical learning of graph models (AISTATS, NeurIPS), state estimation in signal processing (T-IT, JSTSP, SPL), graph signal processing analyses of multimodal brain imaging data (TSIPN) and association of neuroimaging features with blood biomarkers (NatCommsMed), and adaptive graph-constrained group testing (TSP).
 Currently, I am investigating statistical inference using graph neural networks (VNN), with brain age prediction as a recent application (VNN_Brain_Age).
 A complete list of my research publications is available here.

 news